 Your AC is over 10 years old

 Just like units in constant need of repair are probably energy inefficient, wear and tear leads to older units losing out on a lot of their efficiency.
 With old units, the problem is two-fold.
 You’d be amazed at the technological leaps and bounds we’ve made in the HVAC industry over the last decade.
 Energy efficiency is a pressing concern in the industry, and we’re getting better and better every year.
 That means a new unit from 10 years ago is less efficient than a new unit now.
 Add in the wear and tear, and you’re missing out on a lot of potential savings when you use an older unit.
 Looking for a new, energy-efficient AC unit?
-At Comfort Crew, we offer AC installation and AC repair in San Marcos and the surrounding area.
+At Comfy Air, we offer AC installation and AC repair in San Marcos and the surrounding area.